OR WAIT 15 SECS

 The MRSA Leadership Initiative includes experts in a variety of fields, including infectious diseases, nursing, long-term care, pharmacy, epidemiology, medical ethics, healthcare purchasers, payers, healthcare administration, public health and health policy.
 Government, physician and patient groups also will be involved in developing and implementing programs.

 MRSA is resistant to many classes of commonly-used antibiotics and can cause several types of infections; the most common are skin, bloodstream and pneumonia.
 These infections can be severe or even fatal if not identified and treated early and appropriately.
 Until recently, MRSA infections were mostly confined to hospitals, where patient risk factors included old age, a compromised immune system, recent surgery or an intensive care unit stay.
-The cost associated with the treatment of hospitalized patients with MRSA infections has been estimated to be between $3.2 and $4.2 billion annually in the
+The cost associated with the treatment of hospitalized patients with MRSA infections has been estimated to be between $3.2 and $4.2 billion annually in the United States.

-MRSA is now increasing, not only in the hospital setting, but also in communities around the
+MRSA is now increasing, not only in the hospital setting, but also in communities around the United States and the world:

 MRSA incidence rates as a percentage of Staphylococcus aureus infections in many intensive care units have increased from two percent to approximately 60 percent over the past 30 years.